AniketChavan7347/Customer_Segmentation/README.md

 # 🛍️ Customer Segmentation using K-Means Clustering

 An end-to-end Machine Learning project that segments customers into different groups using the **K-Means Clustering** algorithm.
-The project also includes an interactive **Streamlit web application** that allows users to upload a dataset, visualize customer segments, and download the clustered results.
+The project includes an interactive **Streamlit** web application that allows users to upload a dataset, visualize customer segments, and download the clustered results.

+## 🔗 Live Demo

+**Streamlit App:**  customersegmentation-bzpql8vkcbb2adcbqqf6fa.streamlit.app

 ---

 ## 📌 Project Overview

-Customer segmentation is a technique used by businesses to divide customers into groups based on their purchasing behavior and characteristics.
-This project applies the **K-Means Clustering** algorithm to identify customer groups based on:
+Customer segmentation is a business strategy used to group customers based on similar characteristics and purchasing behavior.
+This project applies the **K-Means Clustering** algorithm to identify customer groups using:

 * Annual Income
 * Spending Score

-The interactive Streamlit application enables users to upload a CSV file, perform clustering, visualize the results, and download the processed dataset.
+The application provides an interactive interface where users can upload a customer dataset, perform clustering, visualize the results, and download the segmented data.

 ---

 ## ✨ Features

-* Upload customer dataset (CSV)
+* 📂 Upload customer dataset (CSV)
-* Interactive dataset preview
+* 📊 Preview uploaded dataset
-* Automatic feature selection
+* 📌 Select features for clustering
-* Elbow Method to determine the optimal number of clusters
+* 📈 Elbow Method to determine the optimal number of clusters
-* Customer segmentation using K-Means Clustering
+* 🤖 Customer Segmentation using K-Means Clustering
-* Interactive cluster visualization
+* 📉 Interactive cluster visualization
-* Download clustered dataset
+* ⬇️ Download clustered dataset
-* User-friendly Streamlit interface
+* 💻 User-friendly Streamlit interface

 ---